Distortion in Cremona groups: Jonqui eres twists are undistorted

 \section{Jonqui\`eres twists are undistorted}

-The argument presented in Section~\ref{par:halphen-undistorted} to show that Halphen twists are undistorted is not sufficient for de Jonqui\`eres twists; it only gives a quadratic upper bound on the distortion function.
+The argument presented in Section~\ref{par:halphen-undistorted} to show that Halphen twists are undistorted is not sufficient for Jonqui\`eres twists; it only gives a quadratic upper bound on the distortion function.
 As we shall see, the following result follows from \cite{Blanc-Deserti:2015}.

 \begin{thm} Let $\bfk$ be an algebraically closed field, and let $X_\bfk$ be a projective surface.
 Let $f$ be an element of $\Bir(X)$.
-If $f$ is a Jonquières twist (i.e. if the sequence $\deg(f^n)$ grows linearly) then $f$ is not distorted in $\Bir(X)$. \end{thm}
+If $f$ is a Jonqui\`eres twist (i.e. if the sequence $\deg(f^n)$ grows linearly) then $f$ is not distorted in $\Bir(X)$. \end{thm}